20 Probable Reasons of Reduced Ship Auxiliary Engine Power

 Supply of intercoolers with high seawater temperature

 The increasing seawater temperature is a significant challenge for the supply of intercoolers.
-If the seawater temperature is on the higher side, the air cooled in the air cooler will be warmer than usual, which will adversely affect its performance.
+If the seawater temperature is higher, the air cooled in the cooler will be warmer than usual, adversely affecting its performance.
 High charge temperature due to hot seawater can lead to a decrease in the efficiency and reliability of the system.

-Sea Water bypass from air cooler is open
+The Sea Water bypass from the air cooler is open.

-The air coolers provided with an S.W. bypass valve are designed to control the cooling medium, i.e., seawater.
-If the bypass is open more than required, it can lead to inefficient cooling of the system and even damage the machine components due to excessive heat.
+The air coolers with an S.W. bypass valve are designed to control the cooling medium, i.e., seawater.
+If the bypass is open more than required, it can lead to inefficient system cooling and even damage the machine components due to excessive heat.
 Therefore, operators must ensure that the S.W. bypass from the air cooler is appropriately closed and not left open for too long.

 Worn/damaged Compressor wheel, turbine, or nozzle ring

-Worn or damaged compressor wheels, turbines, and nozzle rings are a significant issue for turbochargers.
-If these parts become fouled or damaged, it can obstruct the passage of exhaust gas or decrease the amount of fresh air being fed into the turbine.
+Worn or damaged compressor wheels, turbines, and nozzle rings are significant turbocharger issues.
+If these parts become fouled or damaged, it can obstruct the exhaust gas passage or decrease the amount of fresh air fed into the turbine.
 Fresh air starvation can drastically reduce performance and efficiency.
 Additionally, there is an increased risk of turbocharger failure due to excessive heat and pressure build-up.
 To prevent this from occurring, it is essential to regularly inspect these parts and replace any that have become worn or damaged.

 Leakage in Scavenge Air